 Local citations help local businesses get found online in a specific geographic area.
 They also help improve SEO and visibility in local search results – particularly mobile.
 If a citation includes a link to the business’ website, that’s even better.

-Citations can be found online in data sources such as directories, data aggregators, social media, review sites, and map listings like Google My Business and Bing Places.
+Citations can be found online in data sources such as directories, data aggregators, social media, review sites, and map listings like Google Business Profile (formerly Google My Business) and Bing Places.

 Why Clean Citations Are Essential